deepskystacker/DSS/Installers/README.txt

 1. Write Intermediate TIFF format files with COMPRESSION_NONE.

 2. Remove any .stackinfo.txt files that already exist when re-registering images.
-This prevents incorrect registration of images when changing stacking settings and debayer settings.
+   This prevents incorrect registration of images when changing stacking settings and de-Bayer settings.

 3. Change Raw/FITS DDP settings so that the Bayer transformation (Bilinear/AHD/Drizzle/SuperPixel) on the two tabs “mirror one another”.
    That’s to say if you change those settings on the FITS tab, then the RAW tab is also changed and vice-versa.